Registering and Launching a DWC App

 For more information about the various configuration options, see EM: Web - App Deployment.

-Register with BDT
+Register with BDT Studio

 This button registers the application, enables DWC deployment, and opens the app in a web browser with the default URL configuration.

-Register with VSCode
+Register with VS Code

 Register with Admin API